ashiishme/wordpress-headless-cms/README.md

 ## Setup

-Install WordPress on your server. ( same directory to your Angular or React application )
+<a href="https://wordpress.org/download/">Download</a> & Install WordPress on your server. ( same directory to your Angular or React application )

 Download `wordpress-server` and upload it to themes directory.